Natalie is a bookworm with a penchant for romance, adventure, and intrigue who loves to share her thoughts on popular novels with the world.

 One Prince.
 One Witch.
 One Fate.

 The upheaval in my life began the moment a prince stumbled into my house and asked me to read his fortune.
 Any other night, I might have made an excuse to get him to leave, but this was no normal visit.
 My fingers prickled to touch him.
 So, I granted his request by handing him a single wishbone.
 When he snapped it, the wish … bled.

 Hearing me suck in a shocked breath, he asked what it meant.
 Such an ominous omen could only mean one thing: his death was imminent.
 Fate revealed that he wouldn’t die of natural causes.
 Someone wanted him dead.
 Stunned by the revelation, the man I now knew as Prince Tauren disappeared into a night I feared he wouldn’t survive.
 The following day, I received an invitation to the castle.
 While it seemed the prince believed I could intervene and uncover who was plotting his death, his motives didn’t stop there.
 I was being summoned to join twelve other women in vying for the opportunity to be his wife and future queen.

 Going could mean jeopardizing my plans to reclaim my heritage and resurrect the House of Fate.
 But staying would guarantee Tauren’s death, and the blood of his wish would be on my hands.

 Thoughts: This felt like The Selection meets dystopian witches.
 The element of fate being within the major character gave the book that extra element of interest.
-Romance was sweet and clean, still managing to achieve the almost instant love.
-The writing was almost poetic like and was an easy read.
+The romance was sweet and clean, still managing to achieve the almost-instant love.
+The writing was almost poetic and was an easy read.

 There was nothing in the world as magical and terrifying as a girl.